 Breakfast at the hotel.
 Morning departure with the Flåm Railway from Flåm to Myrdal, before heading half way down again to Berekvam station.
 The railway passes through wild and beautiful mountain scenery with waterfalls and steep mountain sides reaching a height of up to 900 metres.
 There is no other adhesion railway in the world running on normal tracks that is so steep over a long distance.
-At Berekvam station you will leave the train, meet your guide and continue the remaining 11 kilometres to Flåm by bike (your luggage will be transported to your hotel in Voss).
+At Berekvam station you will leave the train, meet your guide and continue the remaining 11 kilometres to Flåm by bike (your luggage will be transported).
 The downhill bike ride follows a gravel road along the river with spectacular view of the waterfalls, mountain sides and valley.
 If you like you can even fill your water bottle from the river and streams along the way.
 In the fjord village of Flåm you will have some time at leisure before you will go on a thrilling Fjord Safari along the narrow Nærøyfjord, which was added to UNESCO’s list of world heritage sites in 2005.
 The RIB boat will bring you close to shore, giving you the opportunity to have a closer look at the spectacular nature and fauna of the Norwegian fjords.
 You will also experience the tranquility of an area hard to reach and seldom visited and learn about the history and geography of this amazing place.
 If you are lucky you might even see some seals.
 After 1 ½ hour you will arrive in Gudvangen, at the head of the Nærøyfjord.
-If you like, you can add a 4-hour kayaking tour on the fjord, please see add-ons for more information.
+Here you can join an optional 4-hour kayaking tour on the fjord, including a barbecue lunch.
 Afterwards, a bus will be waiting to take you through the Nærøy Valley and attractive farmland to Voss, famous for its annual Extreme Sports Week.
 For the more adventurous at heart you have the option go white water rafting before returning to Bergen by train.
 Accommodation in Bergen.